richgel999/shufrand/README.md

 ## Mini-Rant

 Historically, even the supposedly best or most respected PRNG's turn out to eventually fail some tests, sometimes many years later.
 I remember 26 years ago, the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) was all the rage, and now it's questionable/deprecated.
 Just because a generator passes some tests doesn't mean it's actually any good.
 At this point in my career, I'm honestly skeptical and leary of ALL non-cryptographic PRNG's.
 Use them all (including this one!) at your own risk.
 At the minimum, for real simulation work I would combine together multiple generators that use completely different approaches, and test the results.
+This should help as a hedge in case one or more are actually flawed in some way that is currently undetected.

 ## Key Links/References:
 - https://www.pcg-random.org/